Why Your Car Shakes When Braking and How to Fix It

 Why Your Car Shakes When You Brake

-Regardless of the type, brake systems are comprised of several components that all work together.
-Whenever any of these components are failing or worn out, the brake system is affected.
-When you notice that your car is shaking when you brake, the first step is to determine the root of the problem.
-The best way to go about that is to understand some of the things that could go wrong.
-For example, why your car shakes when braking slowly.
+Regardless of type, brake systems are composed of several components that work together.
+Whenever any of these components fail or wear out, the brake system is affected.
+When you notice your car shaking when you brake, the first step is to identify the root of the problem.
+The best way to go about that is to understand what could go wrong.
+For example, why does your car shake when braking slowly?
 That said, here are some of the reasons why your car shakes when you brake:

 Issues with the Braking Rotors

 This occurs in vehicles with disc brake systems that require rotors.
 Damaged or warped rotors are often the cause of this driving experience.
-The thing is, the only way your car gets slowed down is by the action of the brake pad on the rotors.
-After a period of consistent pressure from the brake pedal, the rotors begin to wear out.
-In other situations, the heat brought by the friction of the contact between these components can cause the rotor to get warped over time.
+The thing is, the only way your car slows down is through the action of the brake pads on the rotors.
+After a period of consistent pressure on the brake pedal, the rotors begin to wear.
+In other situations, the heat generated by friction between these components can cause the rotor to warp over time.

-Another cause of rotor issues is a lack of use.
+Another cause of rotor issues is inactivity.
 That is why cars that have been out of use for a while tend to shake when the brakes are applied.
-This is because the rotor area under the brake pad corrodes very easily and will function like a warped or worn rotor.
+This is because the rotor area under the brake pad corrodes easily, acting like a warped or worn rotor.
 So when your car has a warped rotor, the car will shake when you apply the brakes because the metal is no longer straight.
-Imbalanced brake rotors can also cause your car to shake when you use the brakes.
+Imbalanced brake rotors can also cause your car to shake when you brake.

 Stuck Brake Calipers

-The brake calipers press the brake pad against the rotor when you press the pedal, which pumps brake fluid through the brake lines the brake fluid then generates the hydraulic pressure that forces the caliper to press the brake pads.
-Stuck brake calipers will fail to press the brake pads against the rotors and cause the car to vibrate when you brake.
-This is because you will be applying uneven pressure when you apply pressure on a caliper that is not clinching the rotor.
+When you press the pedal, the brake calipers press the brake pads against the rotors, which pumps brake fluid through the brake lines.
+The brake fluid then generates the hydraulic pressure that forces the caliper to press the brake pads.
+Stuck brake calipers will fail to press the brake pads against the rotors, causing the car to vibrate when you brake.
+This is because you will be applying uneven pressure when pressing a caliper that is not clinching the rotor.
 You might also notice a bad smell if the problem is with the calipers.

 Worn Brake Pads or Drum Brakes